runtimeverification/k-editor-support/k-vscode/README.md

 # K-syntax

-Kframework syntax highlight for vscode.
+Kframework syntax highlight for VSCode.

-The official extension seems a little poor...
+The official extension maintained by RuntimeVerification.

-In building...

 ### Build & Install